hassj/My_CISSP/Guru_Cource/Security_Risk_Management.md

 - thou salt think about the social consequence of software you're writing or system you are designing
 - thou salt use a computer in ways that ensure consideration and respect for humans.

+3. RFC 1087: ethics and internet

+list of computer ethics concerning the internet, which prohibits the following:
+- Seeks to gain unauthorized access to the resources of the internet
+- disrupt the intended use of the internet
+- wastes resource (people, internet, computer)
+- destroy the integrity of computer base information
+- compromise the privacy of users